shubhampachori12110095/FlappyBird_DQN/README.md

 	image_resize = cv2.resize(gray_image, (80, 80))
 	return image_resize
 ```
-I trained the network by using the 'GTX1080 Ti' for about '12 hours'(about '4500000' time steps) and the highest score of the results is '264'.
+I trained the network by using the `GTX1080 Ti` for about `12 hours`(about `4500000` time steps) and the highest score of the results is `264`.
 It was much better than what I played.